geandbe/ProjectEuler/README.txt

-This is a repository for F# exercises with Project Euler
+This is a repository for my F# exercises with Project Euler.
+I blog about my solutions at http://infsharpmajor.wordpress.com